gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She crossed the back garden in four long strides and hopped over the gate with a single bouncing leap.
-She had no idea how much head start Sindy had, but she had to catch her before their parents saw her.*
+She had no idea how much head start Sindy had, but Maddy had to catch her before their parents saw her.*

-*She had just jumped over the little stream where she and Sindy hunted for tadpoles in the summer when someone bellowed,
-"Bots!
-Bots!"
-A horn blared, harsh and mechanical, and someone screamed.*
+*She was almost at the main square when a horn blared, harsh and mechanical, and someone shrieked, "Bots!
+Bots!"*

-*Maddy came around the corner of the bear family's house and into chaos.
+*Maddy raced around the corner of the nearest house and ran straight into chaos.
 Tendrils of black dizzysmoke drifted between the lampposts.
 Half a dozen people lay on the ground, unconscious or too weak from inhaling the smoke to stand.
 The rest of Rusty Bridge was fleeing in all directions.

 A hauler bot on tractor treads rumbled and chugged near the center of the square.
 Maddy watched in horror as two smaller bots picked up a fallen goat and slung him into the back of the hauler.*

 *"Sindy!"
 Papa Roo shouted.
 Maddy's sister lay unconscious on the cobblestones in her nightdress, her favorite stuffed spaceman still in her arms.
 One of the bots scooped her up---*

-*---and staggered as Papa Roo's full weight hit it right on the swivel joint where its pipestem legs connected to its torso.
+*---and staggered as Papa Roo's jump-kicked it right on the swivel joint where its pipestem legs connected to its torso.
 The bot dropped Sindy and spun around.
 Crack!